304620 Petty Officer Mechanic Alfred Ernest Bail, Royal Naval Air Service; later 313606 Sergeant Mechanic Royal Air Force

 This memorial is erected in honour of the one hundred and thirty six men who went from the villages of Little Gaddesden, Hudnall and Ringshall and served in the war of 1914 = 1918.
 The names of those who gave their lives for their country are cut on the stones here.
 The names of those who returned to England are preserved in the Church.

-However, the original Church Roll of Honour lists only 119 men; one of those omitted is Alfred Ernest Bail, possibly because his association with the village was the result of his marriage rather than his upbringing.
+The original Church Roll of Honour lists only 119 men; one of those omitted is Alfred Ernest Bail, possibly because his association with the village was the result of his marriage rather than his upbringing.
 Alfred seems to have had no settled family home after joining the R.N.A.S. and 17 Ringshall was his wife’s address when their son Ernest Roy was born in 1916.
 His name has been added to the 2018 Centenary Revision of the Roll of Honour.
 Alfred’s brother-in-law, Sidney Charles Horn, husband of Margaret Garrett’s sister Daisy Kate has also been added to the Centenary Revision.

 5. Little Gaddesden Church Marriage Register